google/deepvariant/docs/deepvariant-case-study.md

   --num_shards=${N_SHARDS}
 ```

-Note that instead of using `docker`, we're using `nvidia-docker` to make use of
+Note that we add `--gpus 1` to make use of the GPU. `call_variants` is the only
-the GPU. `call_variants` is the only step that uses the GPU.
+step that uses the GPU, and can only use one at a time.
 `make_examples` and `postprocess_variants` do not run on GPU.

 The script [run_wgs_case_study_docker_gpu.sh] shows a full example, including
-calling a script [install_nvidia_docker.sh] that helps you install
+calling a script [install_nvidia_docker.sh] that helps you install.
-`nvidia-docker`.

 ### Runtime